ApeWorX/silverback/docs/userguides/platform.md

-# Deploying Applications
+# Deploying Bots

 In this guide, we are going to show you more details on how to deploy your application to the [Silverback Platform](https://silverback.apeworx.io).

 ## Creating a Cluster

-The Silverback Platform runs your Applications (or "Bots") on dedicated managed application Clusters.
+The Silverback Platform runs your Bots on dedicated managed application Clusters.
 These Clusters will take care to orchestrate infrastructure, monitor, run your triggers, and collect metrics for your applications.
 Each Cluster is bespoke for an individual or organization, and isolates your applications from others on different infrastructure.

-Before we deploy our Application, we have to create a Cluster.
+Before we deploy our Bot, we have to create a Cluster.
 If you haven't yet, please sign up for Silverback at [https://silverback.apeworx.io](https://silverback.apeworx.io).

 Once you have signed up, you can actually create (and pay for) your Clusters from the Silverback CLI utility by first